tbscanlon/thermostat/README.md

 As a user,
 So that I can get VERY WARM if I want to,
 I would like the max temperature to be increased to 32 degrees when power saving is off.

+As a user,
+So that I can quickly change the temperature to its default, I would like to have a reset function on my thermostat.
 ```